knetikmedia/knetikcloud-csharp-net20-client/docs/UsersInventoryApi.md

 <a name="getuserinventory"></a>
 # **GetUserInventory**
-> ModelUserInventoryResource GetUserInventory (int? userId, int? id)
+> UserInventoryResource GetUserInventory (int? userId, int? id)

 Get an inventory entry